Getting Started: Becoming an Assisted Living Manager in the State of Texas

 What continuing education hours do assisted living managers need?

 An assisted living manager needs 12 hours of continuing education every year.
 The requirement starts after your first year of employment.
-Also, you need to take an annual HHSC required one hour training on aging in place and retaliation.

 The continuing education requirement must include at least two of the following areas: